vishvAsa/notes/history/homo/sapiens/Aryan/satem/indo-iranian/indo-aryan/v1/persons/sage-bloodlines/agastyaH/articles/Abhinavagupta-An-Historical-and-Philosophical-Study-K-C-Pandey/1_HISTORICAL/2_HIS_WORKS.md

 to controvert the dualistic theory.
 12. Tattvādhya Prakāśikā.

 In this the author discussed the nature and the number of Tattvas accepted by the Trika.
-It is referred to by Jayaratha in his commentary on the Tantrāloka as follows: “Granthakştā ca Tattvādhvaprakāśanādau tatra tatra
+It is referred to by Jayaratha in his commentary on the Tantrāloka as follows: “Granthakṣtā ca Tattvādhvaprakāśanādau tatra tatra

 tanmatāvalambanam eva krtam."